-- RTs are additional attributes attached to VPNv4 BGP routes to indicate VPN membership. - Extended BGP communities are used to encode these attributes. - Extended communities carry the meaning of the attribute together with its value. - Any number of RTs can be attached to a single route.
+- RTs are additional attributes attached to VPNv4 BGP routes to indicate VPN membership. - Extended BGP communities are used to encode these attributes. - By marking a set of route provides a mechanism by which to group routes so that routing policies can be applied to all the routes within the same group - Extended communities carry the meaning of the attribute together with its value. - Any number of RTs can be attached to a single route.